ali-mohammed-khair-nasser/Text-Summarizer-and-Categorical/README.md

 - Learn Scikit-learn from [scikit-learn.org](https://scikit-learn.org/stable/user_guide.html)
 - Install Scikit-learn using pip ``` pip install scikit-learn ```
 - Install Scikit-learn in anaconda environment ``` conda install -c anaconda scikit-learn ```
+- To save and load models you need to install pickle ``` pip install pickle-mixin ```

 ### Flask Framework
+Flask is a popular Python web framework, meaning it is a third-party Python library used for developing web applications.
+- Install Flask on your machine ``` pip install Flask ```

 # Usage
-To run this project make sure you have the required installation of Python, NLTK with it's data, urllib, bs4, pandas and Scikit-learn then follow the steps given below:
+To run this project make sure you have the required installation of Python, NLTK with it's data, urllib, bs4, pandas, Scikit-learn, and Flask framework then follow the steps given below:
 - Clone or download this repository ``` https://github.com/ali-mohamed-nasser/Text-Summarizer-Categorical.git ```
+- Run the ``` main.py ``` file to start Flask server and use the application.
+- You don't need to train classification models on your own.
+I have trained all model and saved it in the dictionary ``` models ```, but you have the dataset and the Jupiter notebook so you can retrain it if you want.

+# How does it work?